AnseedX/GeoForget/README.md

-# Geodesic Unlearning (GeodesicUL)
+# GeoForget

-**Geodesic Unlearning (GeodesicUL)** is a mathematically rigorous framework for machine unlearning, leveraging **Riemannian geometry** to overcome the limitations of standard Euclidean optimization.
+**GeoForget** is a mathematically rigorous framework for machine unlearning, leveraging **Riemannian geometry** to overcome the limitations of standard Euclidean optimization.
 This repository provides code and methodology to safely and effectively erase information from deep learning models while maximizing utility.

 ---

 ## 🚀 Core Idea: "Rails vs. Anchors"

 - **Standard unlearning** methods (like L2UL or Finetuning) treat all parameters equally (Euclidean distance), often damaging model utility by "dragging" parameters off the manifold of valid solutions.
-- **GeodesicUL** redefines the problem using the **Fisher-Rao Metric**:
+- **GeoForget** redefines the problem using the **Fisher-Rao Metric**:

   - **Rails:** Instead of freezing weights (EWC "anchors"), the Fisher Information Matrix builds "rails" guiding optimization, so the model slides along the curvature of the "Remain Data" manifold.
   - **Engine:** A targeted adversarial attack pushes the model away from the forget class, while a KL-divergence term safely bounds the unlearning energy.